chrishrb/techradar/README.md

 This project, inspired by [Zalando's](https://github.com/zalando/tech-radar) and [Miguel Silva's](https://github.com/miguel-silva/techradar) techradar, enables users to generate a visualization representing the key frameworks, libraries, tools, platforms, and techniques used in organizations.
 It also provides information regarding the adoption level of each of these elements.
-The difference to other libraries is the possibility to use a completely variable number of rings and slices.
+What sets this project apart from other libraries is its unique feature that allows users to customize the number of rings and slices according to their specific needs

 ![ui](./.github/docs/ui.png)